Skip to main content

 Professor

 Sarah Schneewind holds degrees from Cornell University, Yale University, and Columbia University.
+Recently, she has adapted and explicated a sociological framework for studying working lives in any place-time, in the open-access book The Social Drama of Daily Work: A Manual for Historians (2024).
+Schneewind is now researching the work lives of ordinary people in the Ming period.
 She has studied the relations between state and society during the Ming era (1368-1644) in three books.
 Community Schools and the State in Ming China shows change over time in the local implementation of one policy, arguing that the center did not determine the policy’s course.
 A Tale of Two Melons traces the way the first Ming emperor, his advisors, and people at the local level interpreted one lucky omen.
 Shrines to Living Men in the Ming Political Cosmos argues that shrines to living officials (生祠) constituted, among many other things, a legitimate way for commoners to participate in politics under the autocratic, bureaucratic Ming monarchy.
 Schneewind has also edited a collection of essays on the image of the Ming founder through today, Long Live the Emperor!
-She teaches a lower-division survey course on Chinese, Japanese, and Korean history from 1200 BC to AD 1200, and upper division and graduate courses on Chinese history and on pedagogy.
+She teaches a lower-division survey course on Chinese, Japanese, and Korean history from 1200 BC to AD 1200 (for which and for more general readers she wrote the open-access textbook An Outline History of East Asia to 1200), and upper division and graduate courses on Chinese history and on pedagogy.
 Schneewind has been President of the Society for Ming Studies, and runs a website called "The Ming History English Translation Project."
 She has also developed a digital tool called The Late Imperial Primer Literacy Sieve (http://ctext.org/tools/literacy-sieve).

 • Shrines to Living Men in the Ming Political Cosmos, Harvard Asia Center Press, 2018.